About Florida Auto Accident Laws

 Florida is one of just a few states that requires drivers to have insurance that will cover the costs of an accident no matter who may be found at fault.
 All drivers are required to carry two specific types of insurance – PIP which covers personal injury, and PDL which covers property damage.
 PIP insurance is meant to cover your medical expenses and lost wages up to $10,000, regardless of who is at fault for the accident.

 However, if your injuries exceed $10,000 and/or you suffered property damage in the accident, you may file a claim with the other driver’s insurance company or take them to court to recover damages.
 Thankfully, you can also file suit even if you fail to fully exhaust your PIP limits under specific circumstances.

-5. There Are Typically Only Four Years to File a Claim in Florida After an Auto Accident
+5. There Are Typically Only Two Years to File a Claim in Florida After an Auto Accident

 If you wait too long to file, you may be unable to collect any compensation for your injuries or damages.
 It is, therefore important to consult with an experienced auto accident attorney as soon as possible after your accident.
 An attorney can help you understand the applicable deadlines and ensure that your claim is filed quickly, plus help file your suit before you are barred by the SOL.

 6. Florida Uses Comparative Negligence Laws to Determine Compensation